Skip to main content

 All policies you can edit are listed in the Organization policy configuration and Group policy configuration tables containing the following fields:

-• Category - indicates the categories under which the policies are grouped together
+• Category - indicates the categories the policies belong to

 • ID - indicates the policy ID

-• Description - indicates what issue a specific policy covers
+• Description - indicates the issue covered by a specific policy

 • Enabled - indicates whether the policy in question is enabled or not.
 When enabled, it influences the final CI/CD status and overall deployment risk of analyzed files.
-When not enabled, the policy will not be used during analysis
+When disabled, the policy will not be used during analysis

 • CI/CD Status - indicates the overall CI status (pass or fail).
-When set to Fail, the policy can influence the build process by reporting the CI fail status on policy violations.
-You can then configure your CI/CD pipeline to stop the build process and prevent code merge or software release based on the CI status in the report.
-When set to Pass, the policy does not report the CI fail status even when there are policy violations
+When set to Fail, a policy can influence the build process by reporting the CI fail status on policy violations.
+Based on the CI status in the report, you can configure your CI/CD pipeline to stop the build process and prevent code merge or a software release.
+When set to Pass, a policy does not report the CI fail status even when policy violations exist

 Edit policy configurationโ€‹